jbarnette/lather/README.markdown

   * A `:force => true` option for `Lather::Watcher` so it'll call the change proc with all matched files when it first starts.

-  * A way to get at the list of changed files in a `-r` command.
+  * A way to get at the list of changed files in a `-r` command and the Rake task.

   * Some default exclude (like backup/editor files, `.svn`, `.git`) patterns, and an easy way to add new ones.